webfraggle/esp8266-fastled-iot-webserver/Software_Installation.md

 ![](software_Screenshots/ota.png?raw=true)

 #### 2.3.3 Alexa integration

 6. Requires the **Espalexa** library

-- The name of the device is set in the variable `ALEXA_DEVICE_NAME`
 - Configuration of addition Devices

   - In order to control more parameters, the code allows to create additional devices that control, for instance a specific pattern or the autoplay functionality
-  - The specific pattern refers to the zero-based index of the patterns array, just count up to your desired pattern, ignore patterns that are commented out or aren't affected by the `DEVICE_TYPE`
+  - The specific pattern refers to the zero-based index of the patterns array, just count up to your desired pattern, ignore patterns that are commented out or aren't affected by the `LED_DEVICE_TYPE`
   - To make use of these features remove the `//` in front of the `#define ...`

 ![](software_screenshots/alexa_config.png?raw=true)

-#### 2.3.4 MQTT configuration
+#### 2.3.4 MQTT integration

 - Installation of "PubSubClient" and "ArduinoJson" libraries required
 - Requires `ENABLE_MQTT_SUPPORT`
 - It's preconfigured for Home Assistant Mosquitto MQTT service
 - Enables sync with home assistant and from there to Google Assistant

+#### 2.3.5 Homey integration

+- Installation of "Homeyduino" library required
+- Requires `ENABLE_HOMEY_SUPPORT`
+- Enables integration with homey pod

 ## 3. Upload